nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `addmc MEETING_INDEX CONTACT_INDEX`

-- Adds the contact you specified with `CONTACT_INDEX` to a meeting specified with `MEETING_INDEX`.
+- Adds the contact at the specified `CONTACT_INDEX` to the meeting specified at `MEETING_INDEX`.
-- `MEETING_INDEX` refers to the index number shown in the displayed meeting list.
+- `MEETING_INDEX` refers to the number beside each meeting's title in the meetings list.
-- `CONTACT_INDEX` refers to the index number shown in the displayed contact list.
+- `CONTACT_INDEX` refers to the number beside each contact's name in the contacts list.
 - The indexes **must be positive integers** 1, 2, 3, …​
 - Both `MEETING_INDEX` & `CONTACT_INDEX` must refer to the index of an existing meeting and contact respectively.
-- Contact name will be listed in the detailed description of meetings when `viewm` is used.
+- The specified contact's name will be listed under "Attendees" in the detailed view of the specified meeting when [`viewm`](#viewing-detailed-meeting-information--viewm) is used.

 Examples:
-- `addmc 3 1` adds the 1st contact as an attendee to the 3rd meeting in OutBook.
+- `addmc 3 1` adds the 1st contact in the contacts list to the 3rd meeting in the meetings list.

 ### Remove contact from meeting: `rmmc`